That dollar amount results from a 61.9% increase from $12.7 billion five years earlier in 2018.

 Below are exports from Cambodia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Cambodia’s goods trail Cambodian importer spending on foreign products.

-Cambodia has highly negative net exports and therefore deep international trade deficits for gold and, to a lesser extent, diamonds, silver and jewelry, under the gems and precious metals product category.
+Cambodia has negative net exports and therefore international trade deficits notably for refined petroleum oils, coal, electrical energy and petroleum gas under the mineral fuels including oil product category.

 Cambodian Export Companies